 1. Analyze and learn

-- What were your most successful campaigns?
+- What were your most successful holiday campaigns?

 - What was your most popular product?

-- Which days had the best traffic?
+- Which days had the most traffic?

 - What was the average order value?